stimulsoft/Samples-Reports.JAVA-for-Java-SE-and-Jakarta-EE/README.md

 # Java samples for Stimulsoft Reports.JAVA

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.JAVA reporting tool using HTML5 components.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.JAVA reporting tool using HTML5 components, supports Java™ SE 1.8 and higher.

 # Overview
 This repository has some examples in different folders:
+* Running the Designer Jakarta EE
+* Running the Designer and Viewer with Jakarta Faces
 * Running the Designer and Viewer with JavaServer Faces
 * Running the Designer
+* Running the Viewer Jakarta EE
 * Running the Viewer
 * samples